GetTerminus/terminus-oss/DEVELOPMENT.md

                  |--- webpack.config.js
 ```

-And inside this `config.js`, we reference to the stories that we'd like it to include with:
+Inside this `config.js`, we reference to the stories that we'd like it to include with:

 ```typescript
 configure(require.context('../../../../libs/ui/', true, /\.stories\.tsx?$/), module);
 ```

-Then in `angular.json` config, we config how we'd like it to run:
+Then in `angular.json` config, we configure how it should run:

 ```json
     "ui-storybook": {